Forehead Botox Units

-The Purpose of Forehead Botox Treatments
+The Anatomy of Forehead Muscles

 Changes associated with the natural aging process can lead to glabellar lines.
 They can also cause horizontal folds across the forehead.
 These lines typically begin to develop in the mid-to late-20s.
 In the late 30s, they become more pronounced and can cause the eyebrow line to shift.
 By the time people reach age 50, they often have deep forehead furrows and prominent glabellar lines.